MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 In this task, you will create the *Senior Admins* group, add the user account of Joseph Price to the group, and configure it as the group owner.

-1. In the Azure portal, navigate back to the blade displaying your Azure Active Directory tenant.
+1. In the Azure portal, navigate back to the blade displaying your Microsoft Entra ID tenant.

 2. In the **Manage** section, click **Groups**, and then select **+ New group**.